 We're building the tools for everyone to tell their story.
 But none of this could happen without a good team.

 A dozen people have worked on this project in the last 2 years.
 Developers of course but also data scientists, designers, marketers, photographers, hardware engineers, fulfilment partners, entrepreneurs and financial minds.
 Some great partnerships have been forged and some damned good code has been written.
 All bring different talents and all have their own stories to tell.
-The team is based in four main hubs: London, Paris, Nottingham and Brussels.
+The team is based in three main hubs: London, Paris and Brussels.